EUR/GBP Currency Pair

-The European Union (EU) is overall the biggest economic region on the globe and it has a GDP of more than $113 trillion.
-Just like the United States, the economy of the European Union has a strong focus on the services industry, but a difference remains in the large percentage of the EU’s GDP which relates to manufacturing when compared to that of America.
-At times of strong EU economic activity, the Euro will naturally increase in strength and conversely, at times of EU economic slow down, the Euro shows a weakening.
-There is one thing which makes the Euro unique when compared with the other major currencies found for trading in the Forex market, and that is the fact that it represents the currency of multiple currencies rather than just a single nation.
-The Euro has been adopted as the one currency for the entire European and Economic Monetary Union, or EMU as it is better known, and this is made up of sixteen different European nations.
-Another word for this collective group of countries is the Eurozone.
-As can be expected when several countries make up one union there are occasional disagreements between governments over issues such as monetary policy and economic direction.
+The European Union (EU) is overall the biggest economic region on the globe, with a GDP of more than $113 trillion.
+Just like the United States, the economy of the European Union has a strong focus on the services industry, but a difference remains in the large percentage of the EU’s GDP that relates to manufacturing when compared to that of America.
+At times of strong EU economic activity, the Euro will naturally increase in strength; and conversely, in times of EU economic slowdown, the Euro shows a weakening.
+There is one thing that makes the Euro unique when compared with the other major currencies trading in the Forex market, and that is the fact that it represents the currency of multiple countries rather than just a single nation.
+The Euro has been adopted as the one currency for the entire European and Economic Monetary Union, or EMU as it is better known, which is made up of 16 different European nations.
+Another name for this collective group of countries is the Eurozone.
+As can be expected when several countries make up one union, there are occasional disagreements between governments over issues such as monetary policy and economic direction.
 During these times, a weakening in the value of the Euro can often be observed.
-The 16 countries which make up the Eurozone at the present time include:
+The 16 countries that make up the Eurozone at the present time are

 - The Netherlands

-Factors Which Have an Affect on the GBP/EUR Pair
+Factors That Have an Affect on the GBP/EUR Pair

-There are several factors which can affect the GBP to EUR currency pairing.
+There are several factors that can affect the GBP to EUR currency pairing.
 These include the following:

-Similar to most other Forex currency pairs, the EUR/GBP pairing is extremely sensitive to several exterior factors and economic data announcements have a major influence upon the short term rate.
-This means that traders who want to achieve the best possible success in the market should check their daily economic calendar and especially between the hours of 10 am and 11 am for news about the GBP and before 2:30 pm to find information about the Eurozone.
+Similar to most other Forex currency pairs, the EUR/GBP pairing is extremely sensitive to several external factors, and economic data announcements have a major influence upon the short-term rate.
+This means that traders who want to achieve the best possible success in the market should check their daily economic calendar, and especially between the hours of 10 am and 11 am for news about the GBP, and before 2:30 pm to find information about the Eurozone.

-Investors should check the GDP for both the UK and the Eurozone as well as capital input and withdrawal, new monetary policies, inflation and any economic or political happenings which could affect the opinions of investors causing them to either sell or buy positions.
+Investors should check the GDP of both the UK and the Eurozone as well as capital input and withdrawal, new monetary policies, inflation, and any economic or political happenings that could affect the opinions of investors, causing them to either sell or buy positions.